phpDocumentor/phpDocumentor/README.md

   If you'd like you can use that to power your own tools or formatters!

 *Please note* that phpDocumentor 3 is still under heavy development.
-We aim to add all features needed to have full support for php 7+.
+We aim to add all features needed to have full support for PHP 7+.
 But at this moment that is not the case.

 Contact
 -------